 In a sense, adolescence is the height of madcap play and playfulness at just that point at which life becomes deadly serious for the first time.
-Romeo and Juliet describes the interplay of life and death, childhood play, and seriousness in adolescence, as well as the intense interest of the adult world in it.
+Romeo and Juliet describes the interplay of

 Adolescent development is partly ruled by the opportunity to 'play at being an adult,' although at a sophisticated level and with a new and uncontrollable liability.
 In addition, the play now often involves the toy of the adolescent's whole body, but with a magical invincibility.
 The world revolves around the adolescent and he is magic!
 Nothing can really happen to him.